María Jesús Ruiz

-María Jesús Ruiz Garzón (born in Andújar, Jaén, December 25, 1982) is a Spanish model winner of Miss Spain in 2004.
+María Jesús Ruiz Garzón (born in Andújar, Jaén, December 25, 1982) is a Spanish actress, model and beauty pageant titleholder who winner of Miss Spain 2004 and represented her country at Miss Universe 2004.

 She was a French language teacher in Andújar until she decided to compete in the Miss Spain contest, which she won in 2004.
 She later, in 2005, was a contestant in the reality show La granja de los famosos.
 In 2013 she started to work as actress in a soap opera in Miami.
 She has two children.